floppyzedolfin/sync/CHANGEBLOG.md

 have changed.
 There will be no partial change in the first version of this code.
 We'll have plenty of time for that later.

+### Second thoughts
+After writing the skeleton of the server, I realised there is no real reason for the `watcher` to be a service at all.
+It simply needs to be a binary.
+Since I haven't started writing that part, it's not work lost.
+What's not really nice, though, is the way I'll have to handle the `reference`'s local copy path.
+I think I'll use a `/data/sync/` as the root dir in the docker image.
+This should be fine.